Inherited Craziness

 7. Mary Ann Beamer registered Q1 1896 in Tiverton, mother's maiden name listed as SNELL.
 Bap.
 29 Dec 1895 in Bampton.
 (Died in Q2 1901, aged 5.
 Buried on 27 Apr 1901 in Bampton.)

-There could, of course, be other births that I've missed, particularly given the number of discrepancies in the information, such as the mother's maiden name, which I attribute to either errors in transcription, or registrars writing down what they heard, that the parents probably couldn't have read to check.
+There could be other children, particularly given the number of discrepancies in the information, such as the mother's maiden name, which could be errors in transcription, or registrars writing down what they heard.
+The parents don't help, because on the 1911 census they say they have only had 3 children with 3 then living, but various corroborating records prove that to be untrue.

 Ethel Ann Beamer (3) "British King" from Liverpool

-This curious record appeared in my searches for this family and relates to an Ethel Ann Beamer, age 3, sailing on the "SS British King" from Liverpool, arriving in Philadelphia on 29 May 1888.
+This curious record relates to an Ethel Ann Beamer, then age 3, sailing on the "SS British King" from Liverpool, arriving in Philadelphia on 29 May 1888.
 Their intended destination was Chicago.
 Taken alone, I'd have ignored this and assumed that this was another Ethel Ann Beamer entirely.
-HOWEVER, in the box at the top right, it says "Accompanied by" Sarah Jane 8 months and Mary Jane 30, both of which fit.
+HOWEVER, in the box at the top right, it says "Accompanied by" Sarah Jane 8 months and Mary Jane 30, both of which fit exactly.
 I've also found an equivalent record for Sarah Jane and both children appear on the passenger list, along with Mary Jane.
 It's hard to imagine them being able to afford to go to the US - and come back again - but equally hard to imagine the combination of those three names and ages cropping up together more than once.
 It's a mystery.

 In 1891, James Beamer (39) Agricultural Labourer, wife Mary (35), Ethel A (6), Sarah J (3) and Tom (0), were living in Briton Street, Bampton

 On 16 Oct 1894, James and Mary Beamer were both charged and bailed, accused of "Wilfully neglecting Rose Anna Beamer, a girl under the age of 16 years, to wit, 16 months, in a manner likely to cause unnecessary suffering and injury to health, at Bampton, on 15 August 1894, and on various other dates."
 They were found not guilty and acquitted.
-Was their crime being poor?

 In 1901, James Beamer (48) General Labourer, Mary Jane (42), Ethel (15), Tom (9) and Mary A (5), were living on the Tiverton Road, Bampton.
-Daughter, Sarah Jane (14), was employed as a General domestic servant, in the household of Henry Early, Watchmaker and jeweller, at 12, Angel Hill, Tiverton
+Sarah Jane (14), was employed as a General domestic servant, in the household of Henry Early, Watchmaker and jeweller, at 12, Angel Hill, Tiverton

-Then in 1911, we find the family has "emigrated" to Wales.
-James Beamer (53) from Bampton, Devon was employed as a Coal miner hewer and living at 4 Price Street, Pentre in the Rhondda Valley, Glamorganshire with Mary (49), Tom (20) also working as a Coal miner hewer; Ethel Cappell (25), William Cappell (25) Son-in-law, and grandchildren, William (3) and Ethel (1).
+In 1911, we find the family has "emigrated" ... to Wales.
+James Beamer (53) from Bampton, Devon was then a Coal miner hewer living at 4 Price Street, Pentre in the Rhondda Valley, Glamorganshire with Mary (49), Tom (20) also working as a Coal miner hewer; Ethel Cappell (25), William Cappell (25) Son-in-law, and grandchildren, William (3) and Ethel (1).
+(Ethel Ann Beamer had married William David Cappell on 24 Apr 1907, in Bampton.)

-They returned to England, as Mary Beamer died, aged 70, in 1927 in Taunton, Somerset.
-Then James Beamer died, in 1931, aged 77, also in Taunton.
-(William and Ethel Cappell lived in Rowford, Cheddon Fitzpaine, Taunton in 1939, but I could find no further records for Sarah Jane after 1901 or Tom after 1911.)
+(William and Ethel Cappell lived in Rowford, Cheddon Fitzpaine, Taunton in 1939.
+No further records for Sarah Jane after 1901 nor Tom after 1911.)

-Thursday, 1 July 2021
+Thursday 1 July 2021

 James Luxton and Anna Maria Hawkins